No-Git-Tag/cool-apps-collection/README.md

 [InviZible Pro](https://invizible.net/en/) - an open source app that that can connect you to the tor network, DNSCrypt, and Purple I2P ([f-droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable/) variant reccomended)
 [xManager](https://xmanagerapp.com/) - the better free spotify for the ones who want to save their 10 dollars for some candy.
 [Youtube Vanced](https://vancedapp.com/) - the better youtube, while it is no longer avaible, the apks for the Client and MicroG have been archived.
+[Newpipe](https://newpipe.net/) - another superior youtube, with the caveat that it has no algorithm, so you need to know what you Want!
+[Newpipe x SponsorBlock](https://apt.izzysoft.de/fdroid/index/apk/org.polymorphicshade.newpipe) - it is Newpipe, but with [SponsorBlock](https://sponsor.ajay.app/) in it